AX1ao/SL_Web/README.md

 ## 🧭 About Serein Lab

-Serein Lab is a small, intentional studio focused on thoughtful digital tools, learning, and cognitive engagement — founded by Yuanyao (Ann) Xiao.
+Serein Lab is a small, intentional studio focused on thoughtful digital tools, learning, and cognitive engagement — founded by Annarosa.
 [Read more →](https://sereinlab.xyz/about)

 ---